- Who are you?

 What was your PhD on?

 Synthetic organic chemistry.
 Think Walt from Breaking Bad, but making tiny quantities of drugs that may or may not have any effect on the body.
 It’s a lot like cooking, really!
 Specifically, I worked with small peptides that will hopefully have anti-cancer or anti-microbial applications.
-There was a lot of synthesis and pharmacology in there.
+There was a lot of synthesis and pharmacology in there, which is why I’m reasonably good at interpreting whether active ingredients work!
+There was also a lot of supramolecular chemistry, which is surprisingly relevant to things like surfactants and skin structure.

 Why the skincare and nail polish obsession?